The details

 Food: From dinner on Day 1 to breakfast on the final day, all meals are included.
 We can accommodate most dietary restrictions with advanced notice.

-Comfortable lodging A mix of boutique hotels, glamping (think Glass Cabanas and Hobbit Houses in the middle of the jungle), and camping tents.
+Comfortable lodging A mix of boutique hotels and glamping, including Glass Cabanas and Hobbit Houses in the middle of the jungle.

 Local Guides and porters: All guides have studied English and tourism at Cusco National University and are committed to teaching visitors about their heritage.
 They’re fun, professional, and will ensure you have a safe and enjoyable journey.